 Two construction workers suffered burns after an explosion happened at the worksite.
 The two men, privately contracted as subcontractors, were handling a substitute for explosives when the blast occurred.
-A witness indicated that the explosion reminding him of a blowback.
+A witness indicated that the explosion reminded him of a blowback.
 One of the victims was struck in his face while the other was struck in the neck and eyes.
-Both workers remained conscious when an ambulance approached the scene
+Both workers remained conscious when an ambulance approached the scene.

 How Explosions Happen

 Workplaces are havens for fire and explosions.
 Construction sites, nuclear energy facilities and factories are common places where explosions happen because of a mass load of flammable substances.
-A knowledgeable Virginia burn accident lawyer will be able to advise clients about how working with flammable substances can present hazardous conditions.
+A knowledgeable Northern Virginia burn accident lawyer will be able to advise clients about how working with flammable substances can present hazardous conditions.

 However, an explosion can happen anywhere.
 For instance, an office building can suffer an explosion because someone lights a match close to a gas leak.
-A fire or explosion can start with air, fuel and a source of fire.
+A fire or explosion can start with air, fuel, and a source of fire.
 This fire can come from:

 - A lit cigarette or cigar butt

 - Burning leaves and pine straw floating through the wind